You already know what you want – so why is clarity still missing?

 The GROW coaching model moves through four sequential stages: Goal, Reality, Options, and Will.
 Each stage has a specific job.
 And if you skip or rush any one, everything that follows gets weaker.

-Goal is where you define what you want – but with precision.
+Goal is the stage that defines a specific, measurable target with a clear success condition.
 “Get healthier” doesn’t work here.
 “Run a 5K by September” does.
-This stage asks: What do you want, how will you know when you’ve achieved it, and why does this matter now?
+A well-formed Goal answers three questions: What do you want, how will you know when you have achieved it, and why does this matter now?

-Reality is the honest inventory of where you stand today relative to that goal.
-And this requires more courage than defining the goal itself.
+Reality is the honest inventory of where you stand today relative to your stated goal.
+The Reality stage requires more courage than defining the goal itself.
 What have you tried, what’s working, and what’s in your way?
-This is the stage that separates the GROW goal setting framework from other goal-setting methods – it forces you to see the gap between intention and current position.
+The Reality stage separates the GROW goal setting framework from other goal-setting methods because it forces you to close the gap between where you think you are and where you actually are.

 Notice the time split.
 Most people spend too long on Goal (they already know what they want) and too little on Reality (they don’t want to confront where they actually are).
 In Whitmore’s original GROW methodology, the Reality stage is treated as the most diagnostic phase, typically accounting for 30-40% of a coaching session [1].
 Accurate diagnosis drives better options.